-Outpatient therapy can be an ongoing process for months to years, as it is considered maintenance therapy.
+Outpatient therapy can be an ongoing process for months or years.
 This flexible schedule allows clients to continue with their regular responsibilities and continue living at home.
-Outpatient treatment usually takes places in an office setting between a therapist and the client where the therapist takes note of the client’s progression in recovery.
-Discussions may involve relapse triggers, coping tools, personal struggles in the home or workplace, and re-iterating steps of psychotherapy approaches such as cognitive behavioral therapy, dialectal behavior therapy, and interpersonal therapy.
-Individuals will usually also see a psychiatrist, as most psychologists do not write prescriptions if they are taking any prescription medications for their mental health or substance abuse disorder as it may take weeks or months to titrate the proper dosage.
+Outpatient treatment usually takes places in an office setting between a therapist and the client.
+Discussions may involve relapse triggers, coping skills, personal struggles in the home or workplace, and practicing approaches introduced in cognitive behavioral therapy (CBT), dialectal behavior therapy (DBT), and interpersonal therapy.

 Outpatient therapy for substance abuse